scpederzani/scpederzani.github.io/content/publication/mylopotamitaki-2024/index.md

 abstract: The Middle to Upper Palaeolithic transition in Europe is associated with the regional disappearance of Neanderthals and the spread of Homo sapiens.
 Late Neanderthals persisted in western Europe several millennia after the occurrence of H. sapiens in eastern Europe1.
-Local hybridization between the two groups occurred2, but not on all occasions3.
-Archaeological evidence also indicates the presence of several technocomplexes during this transition, complicating our understanding and the association of behavioural adaptations with specific hominin groups4.
-One such technocomplex for which the makers are unknown is the Lincombian–Ranisian–Jerzmanowician (LRJ), which has been described in northwestern and central Europe5–8.
+Local hybridization between the two groups occurred, but not on all occasions.
+Archaeological evidence also indicates the presence of several technocomplexes during this transition, complicating our understanding and the association of behavioural adaptations with specific hominin groups.
+One such technocomplex for which the makers are unknown is the Lincombian–Ranisian–Jerzmanowician (LRJ), which has been described in northwestern and central Europe.
 Here we present the morphological and proteomic taxonomic identification, mitochondrial DNA analysis and direct radiocarbon dating of human remains directly associated with an LRJ assemblage at the site Ilsenhöhle in Ranis (Germany).
 These human remains are among the earliest